gicentre/litvis/examples/gallery/layered.md

 Another example of a complex layered chart built up from simpler components.

 Wheat and Wages.
-A recreation of [William Playfair’s chart](https://apandre.files.wordpress.com/2011/03/oldcombocharwagesofmechanicvspriceofwheat1821.jpg) visualizing the price of wheat, the wages of a mechanic, and the reigning British monarch.
+A recreation of [William Playfair's chart](https://apandre.files.wordpress.com/2011/03/oldcombocharwagesofmechanicvspriceofwheat1821.jpg) visualizing the price of wheat, the wages of a mechanic, and the reigning British monarch.
 Adapted from a chart by @manzt.

 ```elm {v l}
 wheatAndWages : Spec